 Fin whale off Inisvickalaun, Photo by Conor Ryan

-While out looking for the whales we also spotted a rare pomerine skua and a couple of sooty shearwater together with hundreds of Manx shearwater everywhere!
+While out looking for the whales we also spotted a rare Pomarine skua and a couple of sooty shearwater together with hundreds of Manx shearwaters everywhere!